-Operating Fee
+V. Operating Fee for FCUs

 The NCUA's regulations govern certain of the operating fee processes.
-18 The regulation establishes: (i) the basis for charging operating fees (total assets); (ii) a notice process; (iii) rules for new charters, conversions, mergers, and liquidations; and (iv) administrative fees and interest for late payment, among other principles and processes.
-19 Certain aspects of and adjustments to the operating fee process, such as changes to which FCUs are exempt from operating fees or the multipliers used to determine fees applicable to FCUs that fall within designated asset tiers, are usually not published in the Federal Register.
+The regulation establishes: (i) the basis for charging operating fees (total assets); (ii) a notice process; (iii) rules for new charters, conversions, mergers, and liquidations; and (iv) administrative fees and interest for late payment, among other principles and processes.
+Certain aspects of and adjustments to the operating fee process, such as changes to which FCUs are exempt from operating fees or the multipliers used to determine fees applicable to FCUs that fall within designated asset tiers, are usually not published in the Federal Register.
 Instead, in November 2015, the Board delegated authority to the NCUA's Chief Financial Officer to administer the Board-approved methodology, and to set the operating fees as calculated per the approved methodology during each annual budget cycle beginning with 2016.
-Although it is not required to do so under the Administrative Procedure Act20, in January 2016, the Board published its methodology in the Federal Register and requested comment.
-21 The Board is doing so again now to provide notice of a clarification and seek comment on several potential updates to the methodology, as described in more detail in Section V below.
+Although it is not required to do so under the Administrative Procedure Act, in January 2016, the Board published its methodology in the Federal Register and requested comment.
+The Board provided notice of a clarification to the operating fee methodology in July 2020, and sought comment on several potential updates to the methodology.
+This notice provides the NCUA's response to comments about the July 2020 methodology, and documents the Board's final revisions to the operating fee methodology.